Ulrikke Eikeri

-Ulrikke Pia Eikeri (born 16 December 1992) is a Norwegian tennis player.
+Ulrikke Pia Eikeri (born 16 December 1992) is a Norwegian professional tennis player.

-Eikeri has won one doubles title on the WTA Tour, one doubles title on WTA Challenger Tour and 11 singles titles and 30 doubles titles on the ITF Circuit.
-She reached the mixed doubles final at the 2022 French Open alongside Joran Vliegen.
+On 22 April 2024, she peaked at No. 26 in the WTA doubles rankings.
+She also has a career-high singles ranking of No. 206, achieved on 16 April 2018.

-In 2022, she peaked at No. 40 in the WTA doubles rankings.
-She reached a best singles ranking of world No. 206 on 16 April 2018.
+Eikeri has won four doubles titles on the WTA Tour, and two doubles titles on WTA Challenger Tour, along with eleven singles titles and 32 doubles titles on the ITF Circuit.
+She reached the mixed-doubles final at the 2022 French Open, alongside Joran Vliegen.

 On the ITF Junior Circuit, Eikeri had been ranked as high as No. 16 in the world.

-Playing for the Norway Billie Jean King Cup team, she has a win–loss record of 32–19.
+Playing for the Norway Billie Jean King Cup team, she has a win–loss record of 36–28, as of June 2024.

 Career

 2010: Juniors

 In 2010, Eikeri reached the semifinals of the Australian Open in girls' doubles alongside Camila Silva.

 2021: First doubles title

 Eikeri won her first WTA Tour title in doubles in October 2021, playing alongside Ellen Perez at the 2021 Tenerife Open.